 Apples range in color from yellow to bright yellow-green to green to almost every shade of red.
 Apple textures range from tender to crisp.
 Apples can be sweet or tart or range in flavor complexity from simple to complex.
-The flavors of an apple can vary from pineapple to bananas, apricots, strawberries, roses, cloves, spices, wine, nuts and berries.
+The flavors of an apple can vary from pineapple to bananas, apricots, strawberries, roses, cloves, spices, wine, nuts, and berries.

 There are apples that actually taste like where you live.
 The flesh of an apple can be cream-colored or white or yellow.

-Apple harvests.
-In the course of a year, there are actually three apple harvests: an early-season harvest, a mid-season harvest, and a late-season harvest.
+n the course of a year, there are actually three apple harvests: an early-season harvest, a mid-season harvest, and a late-season harvest.

 - The harvest for early-season apple varieties begins in mid-summer and peaks in late summer.

 - The harvest for mid-season apples begins in late summer and peaks in early autumn, and the harvest for late-season apples begins in early autumn and peaks in late autumn–and sometimes runs right into winter.

 - Late-season apples can be stored at cool temperatures and stay fresh right into spring.